-The TOWN of SETTLE - Streets and Buildings
+The TOWN of SETTLE - Streets, Buildings and Surrounding Countryside

 Settle is a busy friendly market town of mainly grey limestone buildings.
 The shops and facilities serve the surrounding villages and farms.